- Mareca americana

 Eurasian Wigeon, Chiloe Wigeon.
 Eurasian Wigeon has grey axillaries and middle coverts in all plumages (beware of influences of bad light), and less contrast between grey on neck and brownish on body.

-Sometimes placed in the genus Mareca.
+Formerly placed in the genus Anas.

 Breeds in short-grass and other prairie in the vicinity of shallow wetlands.
 On migration and winter, forages in marshes, fields, and shallow waters.